mathspp/mathspp/pages/02.blog/obfuscated-hello-world/item.md

-In this article we go over the most obscure “Hello, world!”
-Python program I have ever seen.
+This is the most obfuscated “Hello, world!” program I have ever seen!

 ===